edgelesssys/contrast/docs/docs/howto/cluster-setup/bare-metal.md

 :::warning

-Currently, only use of `NVIDIA H100 PCIe` is covered by tests.
-Use of other GPUs isn't guaranteed to work.
+Currently, only the `NVIDIA H100 PCIe` and `NVIDIA HGX B200` models are covered by tests.
+Other GPUs aren't guaranteed to work.

 :::